Ensono/amido.github.io/docs/workloads/azure/data/intro_data_azure.md

 Key elements of the solution include:

-* Infrastructure as code (IaC) for all infrastructure components (Terraform & ARM Templates);
+* Infrastructure as code (IaC) for all infrastructure components (Terraform);
-* Azure Data Factory (ADF) resources and a sample ingest pipeline that transfers data from a sample source into a landing (Bronze) data lake zone;
+* A sample ingest pipeline that transfers data from a source into a landing (Bronze) data lake zone;
 * Sample data processing pipelines named Silver and Gold.
-These are responsible for data transformations from 'Bronze to Silver' layer and from 'Silver to Gold' layer, respectively;
+Silver is responsible for data transformations from Bronze to Silver layer, while Gold handles transformations from Silver to Gold layer;
 * Data Quality validations;
+* Datastacks CLI and templates, which allow generation of new ingestion or data processing pipelines based on the provided configuration;
 * Deployment pipelines to enable CI/CD and DataOps for all components;
 * Automated tests to ensure quality assurance and operational efficiency.